auth0/docs/articles/appliance/critical-issue.md

 ## Special procedures for critical issues impacting production applications for PSaaS Appliance customers

-PSaaS Appliance customers should use the [Auth0 Support Center](${env.DOMAIN_URL_SUPPORT}) to log a critical (urgent) production support issue.
-As part of the onboarding procedure a cloud account is created that gives administrators the possibility to log in to Support Center and create new tickets.
+PSaaS Appliance customers must use the [Auth0 Support Center](${env.DOMAIN_URL_SUPPORT}) to log a critical support issue.
+As part of the onboarding procedure, a cloud account is created that gives administrators the possibility to log in to Support Center and create new tickets.
 Set the ticket severity to **Urgent** if you need an immediate response.

 ::: note
 Using Support Center requires a cloud account setup.
 If you are unsure about this, please try logging in at the [Auth0 Support Center](${env.DOMAIN_URL_SUPPORT}) or check with your Auth0 Customer Success Manager.